 Indonesia actively participated in the Oslo Process that created the Convention on Cluster Munitions and was one of the strongest supporters of a comprehensive ban on the weapon.
 It hosted a regional conference on the convention in Bali in November 2009.

-Indonesia participated in the convention’s Meetings of States Parties in 2011–2012 and the Sixth Meeting of States Parties in Geneva in September 2016, where it did not make a statement.
-Indonesia attended the convention’s First Review Conference in 2015 and intersessional meetings in 2011–2015.
-It has attended regional workshops on the convention, most recently in March 2017.
+Indonesia has participated in several meetings of the convention, most recently in September 2016.
+It was invited to but did not attend the Seventh Meeting of States Parties in Geneva in September 2017.
+Indonesia attended the convention’s intersessional meetings in 2011–2015.
+It has participated regional workshops on the convention, most recently in Bangkok, Thailand in March 2017.

-Indonesia has voted in favor of UNGA resolutions expressing outrage at the use of cluster munitions in Syria, most recently in December 2016.
-It has also voted in favor of Human Rights Council resolutions condemning cluster munition attacks in Syria.
+Indonesia has voted in favor of UNGA resolutions expressing outrage at the use of cluster munitions in Syria.
+It has also voted in favor of Human Rights Council resolutions condemning the cluster munition attacks.

 Indonesia is a State Party to the Mine Ban Treaty.
 It is not party to the Convention on Conventional Weapons.